anhaidgroup/delex/examples/Single-Machine-Example.md

 gold_path = data_path / 'gold.parquet'
 ```

-## Step Five: Read the Data
+### Step 5: Read the Data

-Once Spark is initialized, we can then read all of our data into Spark dataframes.
+Once Spark has been initialized, we can read all of our data into Spark dataframes.

 ```
 # read all the data as spark dataframes